About Us

 You can get started with one of our Trial Programs.
 That is the best option for most beginners.

 Many people are not sure they might want to do Kung Fu or Tai Chi, or they know that they want to do it and are not quite sure how to get started.
 Is it going to be too hard?
 Am I in shape enough to do it?
 How long do I have to do it?
 Am I going to get hurt?
-That's why I always recommend a FREE Trial Class.
+That's why I always recommend to try our Trial Offer.
 That is an excellent way for you or your child to try out a few classes risk-free.